darklife/darkriscv/README.md

 As long the motivation around the *darkriscv* is replace some 680x0 and coldfire processors, my target is try keep the performance of ~80MIPS in a Spartan-6 LX4.
+Unfortunately, after some fixes, I found that a dual-stage pipeline prevents that the RAM memmory can be handled correctly the load instruction.
+This means that the RAM memory must be fully combinational (which means small memories can work at ~80MHz) or synchronous to the negative edge (which limits the performance to ~50MHz).

+In order to bypass this problem, the pipeline must be updated from 2 stages to at least 3 states, with an additional stage between the pre-fetch and execute stages, in order to stop the pipeline when a load/store instruction is found end enable a variable cycle access (probably 2 cycles when the access is cached and n cycles when not cached).

 ## Directory description